magefan/module-auto-related-product/README.md

   <img width="860" height="428" src="https://cm.magefan.com/wysiwyg/products/related-product-block-position-in-magento.png">
 </p>

+## Frequently Asked Questions about Magento 2 Auto Related Products
+### What are Auto Related Products in Magento 2?

+Auto related products are product recommendations generated automatically using rules instead of manually assigning related items to each product.

+Magento Open Source doesn’t offer such functionality out of the box, but a dedicated extension can help dynamically display related products, upsells, and cross-sells based on product attributes, categories, cart conditions, or other rules.

+### Can I display related products on pages other than product pages?
+Yes.
+With the Magento 2 Auto Related Products Extension, you can display product recommendations on product, category, cart, and any other landing pages.

+### Is it possible to add more product attributes to the conditions?
+Yes.
+To add more product attributes to the conditions, go to Stores > Attributes > Products, open the corresponding attribute, switch to the Storefront Properties tab, and set the “Use for Promo Rule Conditions” option to Yes.

+### Why is the “Add to Cart” button not displayed in the related products block?
+The display of the related products blocks depends on the theme you use.
+Correspondingly, the “Add to Cart” button may not be defined for the related products in your theme, and you will need to adjust it accordingly.

+## Requirements
+  * [Magefan Community Extension](https://github.com/magefan/module-community) >= v2.1.20.
+Please install this extension first if you use installation via FTP.
+  * **Note** that the extension is free only for the Magento Community (Open Source) Edition.
+For Magento EE, ECE, and B2B you need to purchase the license.

 ## Demo

 Try out our open demo and if you like our extension **please give us some star on Github ★**